How to buy carbon credits in Australia

 How to buy carbon offsets

 Purchasing carbon credits in Australia is not a simple process.
 If your organisation does not have an account with the Clean Energy Regulator you will not be able to purchase any Australian Carbon Credit Units.
 In this case, you will need to have a Carbon retailer offset your carbon footprint on your behalf.

 If your organisation does hold an account with the Clean Energy Regulator, you will need to deal directly with Project Aggregators or Project Developers to purchase your carbon credits.
 Alternatively, you can have a carbon retailer organise the offsetting of your carbon footprint on your behalf for a fee.

-Carbonhalo can help you reach net zero carbon emissions by guiding your organisation on an emissions reduction journey helping you measure, reduce greenhouse gas emissions, offset any remaining emissions, and share and celebrate your achievements simply follow:
+Carbonhalo can help you reach a low carbon baseline by guiding your organisation on an emissions reduction journey helping you measure, reduce greenhouse gas emissions, offset any remaining emissions, and share and celebrate your achievements simply follow:

 - Step 1: Calculate your carbon footprint

 - Step 2: Identify key areas where you can minimise your impact

 - Step 4: Share your journey with customers and other

 - Step 5: Monitor and share your successes and where you need to improve